 Susan B. Anthony is one of America’s most famous activists for women’s rights.

-Anthony and Elizabeth Cady Stanton founded the American Equal Rights Association in 1866, and she spent the better part of her life trying to win voting rights for women in the United States.
+Anthony and Elizabeth Cady Stanton founded the American Equal Rights Association in 1866, and she spent the better part of her life in the public eye as a fervent advocate for the voting rights of women.

 Anthony managed to register and vote in Monroe County, New York in 1872, mostly because local officials didn’t want to risk a lawsuit.
 She was arrested at her house and hauled to jail (she said when the arresting officer paid the cab it was “the first cents worth I ever had from Uncle Sam.”).
 Anthony was tried and convicted after the judge directed the (all male) jury to find her guilty of voting illegally.
 She was fined $100.